andre-geldenhuis/Latex-Short/01-one.md

 > Something you will likely have noticed by now is the large margins on your
 > document.
 This is because LaTeX is trying to manage your words per line
 > for optimal readability.
 We will cover ways to make better use of the
-> page in the third lesson.
+> page in the fifth lesson.